Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 1. Can Your Organization Legally Run a Raffle?: Eligibility often depends on your organization’s legal status, purpose, and the state where you plan to hold the raffle.

-2. Do You Need a License to Hold a Raffle?: Most states require organizations to obtain a license before conducting a raffle.
-The process for this varies widely across jurisdictions.
+2. Do You Need a License to Hold a Raffle?
+Most states require organizations to obtain a license before conducting a raffle, but the process varies widely across jurisdictions.

 3. What Is the Difference Between a Raffle and a Drawing?
 Understanding these differences is key to choosing the right type of event for your fundraising goals and ensuring compliance with state laws.